 Inner Mouth Massage

-Magnesium works to relieve contracted muscles.
-Calcium enters cells to create action, this is how muscles contract and become tense.
-Once this action has passed, magnesium pushes the calcium back out of the cells and everything relaxes.
+Magnesium works in conjunction with calcium and is a vital nutrient in reducing calcium induced contraction and tension throughout the body.
+A function of calcium works to contracts cells and magnesium then works to push excess calcium out of the cells so muscles can then relax.
 However, when there is a lack of magnesium, calcium remains in the cells and muscles remain tight and tense.
-This happens in our jaws and throughout our entire bodies.
-The relaxing and decompressing attributes of magnesium help tremendously for stress management, headaches, jaw pain, anxiety, constipation and charlie horses.
-Magnesium is such a vital nutrient.
-I recommend CALM magnesium powder that you can find here.
+This happens in our jaws and throughout the body.
+The relaxing and decompressing attributes of magnesium assist in stress management and reducing tension headaches, jaw pain, anxiety, constipation and charlie horses.
+Check out Moon Juice Magnesi-om here for an effective magnesium supplement.

-I cannot say enough good things about oil pulling.
-Extremely healthy for the mouth, gums and detoxifying for the whole body according to Ayurvedic Principles.
-While there isn’t much scientific evidence to back up claims of oil pulling for TMJ conditions, it certainly has helped to alleviate tightness in my jaw.
-I do believe on an energetic level that the detoxifying element of oil pulling draws out physical and emotional toxins that can manifest as tension, however, those are my intuitive findings and feelings.
-On a basic level, oil pulling consists of mouth washing movements for 20 min with coconut oil (or oil of choice).
+Oil pulling is super healthy for the mouth, gums and detoxifying for the whole body according to Ayurvedic Principles.
+While there isn’t much scientific evidence to back up claims of oil pulling for TMJ conditions, it can certainly assist in alleviating tightness the jaw.
+I do believe on an energetic level that the detoxifying element of oil pulling draws out both physical and emotional toxins that can manifest as tension.
+However, these are my personal intuitive findings and feelings.
+On a basic level, oil pulling consists of mouth washing movements for 20 min with coconut oil/oil of choice.
 The action in general helps to open and increase circulation, inevitably releasing tightness throughout the jaw area.

-My go to and first love of medicine.
-Acupuncture works to alleviate the painful attributes of TMJ disorders while also balancing our wellbeing as a whole.
-This helps us to manage and control the stress that may very well be causing the manifestation of tension to begin with.
+Acupuncture is a phenomenal and natural way to heal TMJ pain.
+Acupuncture works to alleviate painful attributes of TMJ disorders while also balancing our wellbeing as a whole.
+This helps us to manage the stress that may very well be the root manifestation of TMJ tension.
 Acupressure, moxibustion, cupping and gua sha are all modalities that acupuncturists can also perform or combine together for TMJ treatment if needles are not your thing.
-I happen to enjoy needles and everything about acupuncture!
+I personally enjoy needles and everything about acupuncture.